Outpatient Behavioral Health Fee-for-Service

 - Services to inmates in public institutions (i.e. correctional facilities) as defined in 42 CFR § 435.1009.

-- Services to individuals residing in institutions for mental diseases as defined in 42 CFR § 435.1009.
+- Mental health services to individuals residing in institutions for mental diseases as defined in 42 CFR § 435.1009 are not covered outside of the RAE

 - Recreational and social activities.